warmwaffles/blog/content/resume.md

 ## Languages

-  * Ruby - 11 years
+  * Ruby - 12 years
-  * C / C++ - 11 years
+  * C / C++ - 12 years
-  * Java - 10 years
-  * Elixir - 3 years
-  * Kotlin - 2 years
-  * Python - 3 years

-## Frameworks

-  * Ruby on Rails - 10 years
-  * Sinatra - 5 years
+  * Python - 5 years
-  * Django - 3 years
-  * Spring - 2 years
+  * Elixir - 4 years
-  * Phoenix - 2 years
+  * Erlang - 1 year

-## Ops Stuff

-  * Docker ~ 5 years
-  * Kubernetes ~ 2 years

 ## Experience

 ### Search Nurture
 Software Engineer: June 2019 - Present

 [https://searchnurture.com](https://searchnurture.com)

-* Aggregated all data from Amazon’s advertising API for marketers to present graphs and progress to customers.
-* Automated keyword and campaign bulk support to improve marketer’s use of time.
-* Automated deployment of api service and database migrations.
+* Utilized django and django-rest-framework to serve api.
+* Implemented day parting automation tool for Amazon and Instacart where keyword bids would change up and down through out the day.
+* Built a flexible filtering system for the dashboard to query timeseries data in aggregate to aid Account Managers in their decision making.
+* Implemented a robust data synchronization for Amazon that would handle service interruptions.

 ### Vorstella
 Software Engineer: April 2018 - June 2019